 As the gateway for the annual Burning Man festival, Reno has embraced burner culture year-round around town – from massive art pieces to fiery community gatherings, to the friendliest hospitality.
 You better believe downtown Reno is getting artsier by the minute…

-The Playa Art Park, located in the heart of downtown Reno, opened in November of 2017 and features artwork previously displayed on the playa.
-From there, make your way down to City Plaza for a photo-op with the BELIEVE sign and the famous Space Whale.
+Make your way down to City Plaza, along the Truckee River, for a photo-op with the BELIEVE sign and the famous Space Whale.
 The Space Whale is a monumental stained glass and steel sculpture of two humpback whales – mother and calf.
-There are Burning Man pieces all over Reno, check out this article for Must See Artwork Located Beyond the Playa and follow along Art Spot’s Playa Art Trail.
+There are Burning Man pieces all over Reno, check out this article for Must See Artwork Located Beyond the Playa to discover your favorite!

 There are a number of places in Reno to experience Burning Man year-round: check out this video by The Blonde Abroad and Courtney Scott.

-No need to go all the way to Egypt to see some incredible pyramid formations – just 45 minutes from Reno.
+No need to go all the way to Egypt to see some incredible pyramid formations, you can find natural pyramids just 45 minutes from Reno.
 Pyramid Lake is a component of the National Scenic Byways Program and is the only byway in the nation entirely within a tribal reservation.
-O, and the fishing is awesome.
-Size matters.
+Oh, and the fishing is awesome.

 Home to arguably the best welcome sign in the country.